 An accurate report showing the appraiser's opinion of value is necessary to back the methods the appraiser used to come to his conclusions.
 Such a report will certainly demonstrate to the authorities that the numbers used are well-founded and correct.

-Giles Appraisal Group, Inc. ensures an accurate appraisal report, which will provide an executor solid facts and figures that will exceed IRS and revenue agency requirements.
-You need not be concerned over anything, because Giles Appraisal Group, Inc. will be there to back up our work if they are ever refuted.
+Giles Appraisal Group, Inc. guarantees an detailed report, which will give an executor solid facts and numbers that will meet IRS and revenue agency requirements.
+You need not worry over anything, because we will be there to back up our appraisals if they are ever challenged.

 Opinions of value shown in documents provided to the revenue authorities definitely should be backed by a detailed report as to how the appraiser came to his conclusions.